Exempt means you do not have to meet the work rules. You are EXEMPT if you meet any one of the following criteria:

 Proving an ABAWD exemption to DTA

 DTA should automatically know about some ABAWD exemptions.
 For example, DTA should know if you are under age 18 or age 50 or older, if you receive a disability benefit like SSI or EAEDC, or if you are in a SNAP household with children under age 18.
 There are other exemptions you may qualify for but need to tell DTA about.

 Here’s some steps you can take to show DTA you are exempt:

 - If you can’t work because you have a mental or physical impairment, DTA has a one-page form you can bring to a medical provider.
 It can be signed by a wide range of medical providers, licensed social workers, counselors or directors of substance abuse or mental health programs.

 - If you are homeless, DTA has a one page homeless screening form.
 Fill this out if you do not have a stable night time residence or show that you meet other factors that make you exempt.
-You can also talk to DTA over the phone.
+You can also tell DTA this information over the phone.
 Call DTA and ask them to talk to you about the homeless screening for ABAWDs.

-- If you are claiming another exemption, DTA has a screening form that lists the exemptions and tells you what verifications to send in to show to DTA you are exempt.
+- If you are pregnant or are claiming another exemption, DTA has a screening form that lists the exemptions and tells you what verifications to send in to show to DTA you are exempt.

-- For more resources, including a checklist of exemptions, see MLRI’s webpage.
+ü For more resources, including a checklist of exemptions, see MLRI’s webpage: Masslegalservices.org/ABAWD.
 You can find copies of all the forms and information you need.
 As updates become available about ABAWDs we will post them at this webpage.